parth1212121/Frequent_Pattern_and_Graph_Mining_for_Classification/README.md

-# Frequent Pattern and Subgraph Mining (COL761 Assignment 1)
+# Frequent Pattern and Subgraph Mining

 This repository contains implementations and experiments for **Frequent Itemset Mining**, **Frequent Subgraph Mining**, and **Graph Classification**, as part of the COL761 (Data Mining) course assignment.